ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 Role Variables
 -------------------------------------------------------------------------------
 ### cluster_type
-Required.
 Specify the cluster type, supported values are `fyre`, `roks`, `rosa`, and `ipi`.

+- **Required**
 - Environment Variable: `CLUSTER_TYPE`
 - Default Value: None

 ### cluster_name
-Required.
 Specify the name of the cluster

+- **Required**
 - Environment Variable: `CLUSTER_NAME`
 - Default Value: None

 ### ocp_version
-Required.
+The version of OCP to use.
+A specific version can be set, minor and patch level versions can be used, e.g. `4.15`, or `4.15.16`.
+Additionally, two version aliases are available; `default` will auto-select the newest version of OCP currently supported by IBM Maximo Application Suite, `rotate` will auto-select a predetermined version of OCP currently supported by IBM Maximo Application Suite based on the day of the week.
+This latter option is primarily useful for testing purposes.

-- Supported Values:
+- **Required**
-  - Specific version of OCP to install.
-The exact format of this will vary depending on `cluster_type`.
-For ROKS clusters the format is `4.6_openshift`, `4.8_openshift`, for Fyre it is `4.6.16`.
-For Fyre and Roks the patch version is optional eg for fyre `4.15` will install the latest supported 4.15 patch version.
-  - `default` - uses the version that has been deemed the default, typically the most recently supported version
-  - `rotate` - chooses a version based on the day of the week
 - Environment Variable: `OCP_VERSION`
 - Default Value: None

+!!! note
+    When using the IBMCloud Red Hat OpenShift Service (ROKS) the version must be followed by `_openshift`, e.g. **4.15_openshift** or **4.15.16_openshift**

 Role Variables - GPU Node Support
 -------------------------------------------------------------------------------
 ### ocp_provision_gpu